Validation sets

 Monitoring assertion validity

-The snap validate --monitor command is used to enable monitoring of a validation assertion on the system; in this mode the constraints of the assertion are not enforced (e.g. snaps may get automatically refreshed to newer revisions that make the assertion invalid as show in the next example):
+The snap validate --monitor command is used to enable monitoring of a validation assertion on the system; in this mode the constraints of the assertion are not enforced (e.g. snaps may get automatically refreshed to newer revisions that make the assertion invalid as shown in the next example):

 snap validate --monitor xSfWKGdLoQBoQx88vIM1MpbFNMq53t1f/testset1